Skip to main content Skip to footer

 Diets based around less processed foods and foods such as fruits, vegetables, pulses and wholegrains, are best for our long-term health.
 But we know that some processed foods can be convenient and affordable for many of us – the key is to choose those with a healthier nutrition profile.

-Which foods could be regarded as ‘ultra-processed’?
+Which foods are classified as ‘ultra-processed’?

 Food